MilenaBaldeva/Building_a_Machine_Learning_Model_for_Data_Analysis/README.md

 Matplotlib, Seaborn for visualization.

-Scikit-learn for preprocessing and potential modeling.
+Scikit-learn for preprocessing, model training, and evaluation.

 - External Tools: kagglehub for dataset retrieval.